shidi1985/academic-kickstart/content/post/2021-IEEETPWRS-Joint-VStability-Assessment/index.md

   focal_point = "Smart"

 +++
 Paper "Data-Driven Joint Voltage Stability Assessment Considering Load Uncertainty: A Variational Bayes Inference Integrated with Multi-CNNs" is accepted by IEEE Transactions on Power Systems.
-This paper proposes approach to combine multiple convolutional neural networks (multi-CNNs) to assess the transient and steady-state voltage stability of power systems.
+This paper proposes an approach to combine multiple convolutional neural networks (multi-CNNs) to assess the transient and steady-state voltage stability of power systems.